-Award of MSc with Distinction requires a credit-weighted average at least 70% over 8 courses at grades A-C in Year 2 plus a project work (or other form of assessment) at a minimum of grade A.
+Award of MSc with Distinction requires a credit-weighted average at least 70% over 8 courses at grades A-C plus a project work (or other form of assessment) at a minimum of grade A.

-Award of MSc with Merit requires a credit weighted average of at least 60% over 8 courses at grades A-C in Year 2 plus project work (or other form of assessment) at a minimum of grade B.
+Award of MSc with Merit requires a credit weighted average of at least 60% over 8 courses at grades A-C in plus project work (or other form of assessment) at a minimum of grade B.

-Award of MSc requires a credit-weighted average at least 50% over 8 courses at grades A-D in Year 2 plus project work (or other form of assessment) at a minimum of grade C.
+Award of MSc requires a credit-weighted average at least 50% over 8 courses at grades A-D plus project work (or other form of assessment) at a minimum of grade C.

-Award of PG Diploma with Distinction requires a credit-weighted average at least 70% over 8 courses at grades A-C in Year 2.
+Award of PG Diploma with Distinction requires a credit-weighted average at least 70% over 8 courses at grades A-C.

-Award of PG Diploma with Merit requires a credit-weighted average at least 60% over 8 courses at grades A-C in Year 2.
+Award of PG Diploma with Merit requires a credit-weighted average at least 60% over 8 courses at grades A-C.

-Award of PG Diploma requires a credit-weighted average at least 40% over 8 courses at grades A-E in Year 2.
+Award of PG Diploma requires a credit-weighted average at least 40% over 8 courses at grades A-E.

-Award of PG Certificate requires a credit-weighted average at least 40% over 4 courses at grades A-E in Year 2.
+Award of PG Certificate requires a credit-weighted average at least 40% over 4 courses at grades A-E.